Protesters arrested attempting to stop Epsom Derby

 Surrey Police confirmed they had arrested 31 people, including 19 on Saturday morning and 12 in the grounds.

-Last week, the Jockey Club, which owns Epsom Downs, was granted an injunction prohibiting Animal Rising from intervening in the event, claiming it had made “explicitly clear” it intended to breach security at the Surrey racecourse.
+Last week, the Jockey Club was granted an injunction prohibiting Animal Rising from intervening in the event, claiming it had made “explicitly clear” it intended to breach security at the Surrey racecourse.

 And on Friday, a spokesman for the group pledged to “cancel or severely postpone” the race.